If Elon Musk decided to enter the open job market for CEO, how long do you think it will take for companies to hire him?

 6. Keep in touch with good candidates who didn’t make it -

-People change and so will candidates who are rejected for there current skills.
-How often does this happen that 2 or 3 candidates are shortlisted but you only have 1 opening.
+People change and so will candidates who are rejected for their current skills.
+How often does this happen that 2 or 3 candidates are shortlisted but you only have 1 opening?

 These are the candidates you want to keep a tab on.
 They will appreciate it and most probably say yes to your next job offer.
 So, keep a check to know how they are performing in the current company.